NAMAN3342/project-neuro/README.md

 - **For frontal placement (Fp1/Fp2)**: Alpha will be weaker, beta typically dominates
 - **Eyes closed indicator** (👁️) appears when alpha > 25% or is dominant wave

-## Arduino Code Explanation
+## Firmware Explanation

-The Arduino code implements:
+The firmware implements:

 - **DC removal filter**: Removes DC offset from each channel
 - **Band-pass filters**: Separates Delta, Theta, Alpha, Beta frequencies